-Our bold researchers and innovators excel at working in collaborative, multidisciplinary teams to improve the well-being of people in Wisconsin and around the world.
+Our bold researchers and innovators excel at working in collaborative, multidisciplinary teams to improve the wellbeing of people in Wisconsin and around the world.

-Three of our faculty members pursue cuttingedge basic science research funded by the National Institutes of Health.
-Current areas of investigation include: the neural basis of consciousness and its disruption by anesthetics, sleep and delirium; understanding how modulation of GABA receptors impairs learning and memory; and identifying genetic factors that may influence anesthetic-induced neurotoxicity.
+Three of our faculty members pursue cutting-edge basic science research funded by the National Institutes of Health.
+Current areas of investigation include: the neural basis of consciousness and its disruption by anesthetics, sleep and delirium; understanding how modulation of GABA receptors impairs learning and memory; and identifying genetic factors that may influence anestheticinduced neurotoxicity.

 In clinical research, our department enjoys national and international recognition for its longstanding interest in testing new methods and techniques for the treatment of both acute and chronic pain.
-Other department researchers seek to develop respiratory monitoring technologies, improve care of patients in the intensive care unit and advance liver transplant surgery.
-Still others played a major role in the race for COVID-19 vaccine clinical research.
+Other department researchers seek to improve care of patients in the intensive care unit and advance liver transplant surgery.

-Finally, our commitment to translational research includes a project to develop novel treatments for chronic pain by focusing on the transition from acute to chronic pain, and a collaborative project with the Department of Family Medicine to investigate the antidepressant effects of psilocybin.
+Our commitment to translational research includes a project to develop novel treatments for chronic pain by focusing on the transition from acute to chronic pain, and a collaborative project with the Department of Family Medicine to investigate the antidepressant effects of psilocybin.

-DIVERSITY.
-EQUITY AND INCLUSION
+DIVERSITY, EQUITY AND INCLUSION